-Pursuant to 36 CFR 79.7(b) and applicable permit(s), AGDC will assume costs associated with the curation of any federal, state, or privately-owned materials collected under work conducted as part of the Project which are deposited in a repository that meets the criteria listed at 36 CFR 79.9.
+Pursuant to 36 CFR 79.7(b) and applicable permit(s), AGDC will assume costs associated with the curation of any federal, state, or privately-owned materials collected under work conducted as part of the Project.
 Curation costs may include, but are not limited to, curation fees charged by approved institutions, acquisition of archival materials, shipping, cleaning, rehousing, and other conservation actions determined necessary by the repository or considered common/ethical practice by cultural resources professionals.
 AGDC will curate materials collected from federal lands, not subject to the provisions of the NAGPRA, in accordance with 36 CFR 79.
 AGDC will submit all materials from BLM lands for curation at the University of Alaska Museum of the North (UAM) in Fairbanks, Alaska.
 During the permitting process, AGDC will establish a provisional curation agreement with the UAM for collections, which AGDC will finalize prior to submission of collections to the UAM.
 Artifacts recovered from Denali National Park and Preserve will be curated in the Park's collection.